Shopify/react-native-skia/docs/docs/image.md

 ---
-id: images
+id: image
-title: Images
+title: Image
-sidebar_label: Images
+sidebar_label: Image
 slug: /images
 ---

-## Image

 Images can be draw by specifying the output rectangle and how the image should fit into that rectangle.